Help Cut Red Tape: Five Reviews to Simplify Federal Regulations

 Key Issues

-• How can project reviews be made more efficient without compromising oversight?
+• How can project reviews be made more efficient?

-• What reporting or administrative requirements create unnecessary burden for businesses?
+• What reporting or administrative requirements are hurting business productivity?

-• What border processes cause inefficiencies for international trade?
+• What border inefficiencies are affecting international trade?

-• How can regulatory service delivery be made more transparent and predictable?
+• How can regulatory service delivery be improved?

 How to Participate

-1. Email your feedback, questions, or specific red tape issues to regulation-reglementation@tbs-sct.gc.ca.
-Focus on one or more of the five themes: project reviews, products to market, business productivity, border efficiency, or regulatory service delivery.
+1. Email your feedback, questions, or issues to regulation-reglementation@tbs-sct.gc.ca.
+Focus on one or more of the five themes: project reviews, getting products to market, business productivity, border efficiency, or regulatory service delivery.

 Submit Your Input